Food On Book

 Courtesy of Oat Mama

-The business was released about four years ago when pals Kristy Kohler and Eliza Larson have been breastfeeding.
+The business was released about four years ago when pals Kristy Kohler and Eliza Larson were breastfeeding.
 “At the time, there had been most effective lactation cookies in the marketplace, and we identified the need for a healthier, tastier lactation snack,” Eliza says.
 So they started to make granola bars in Eliza’s kitchen and now have their very own warehouse with a kitchen, garage, employees, and a selection of merchandise.
-“Eat to Feed,” the girls’ latest product, will be launched July 16 and can be available at important chains like Walmart, Target, and Barnes & Noble, in addition to Amazon.
+“Eat to Feed,” the girls’ latest product, will be launched on July 16 and will be available at important chains like Walmart, Target, and Barnes & Noble, in addition to Amazon.

 Why did you create this cookbook?